mrocklin/thesis/kalman.md

 The first benefit is trivial in traditional compiled systems but a substantial efficiency within scripting languages.

 The second benefit is more substantial.
 Noticing that $H \Sigma H^T + R$ is symmetric positive definite requires both mathematical expertise and substantial attention to detail.
 This optimization can easily be missed, even by an expert mathematical developer.
 It is also numerically quite relevant.

-#### Experiment

-How can we quantify the value of this sort of inference?
-It allows us to improve the runtime / development time trade off.

-One simple approach:  Lets remove intellect from our system and measure performance losses.